-This group of drugs includes K2 and Spice, two of the first names for dangerous synthetic marijuana chemicals reported to law enforcement and drug testing labs.
-Since their first appearance, synthetic cannabinoids have caused tens of thousands of emergency room admissions for symptoms like high blood pressure and heart palpitations, excessively high body temperature, and psychotic effects.
+Synthetic cannabinoids are a type of designer drug that can be dangerous and deadly.
+This group of drugs includes Spice/K2, the first synthetic marijuana chemicals reported to law enforcement and drug testing labs.
+Since their first appearance, synthetic cannabinoids have caused tens of thousands of emergency room visits for symptoms like high blood pressure and heart palpitations, excessively high body temperature, and psychotic effects.

 But banning one chemical does not ban all types of synthetic cannabinoids.
-It is very easy for manufacturers to create another type that is technically different from the banned version, even if it produces incredibly similar effects.
+It’s very easy for manufacturers to create another active ingredient that is technically different from the banned version, even if it produces incredibly similar effects.

-Spice and other synthetic cannabinoids are human-made chemicals with some similarities to organic marijuana compounds, most often tetrahydrocannabinol (THC).
-The chemical is often found:
+So, what is spice/K2 exactly?
+Spice and other synthetic cannabinoids are human-made chemicals with some similarities to organic marijuana compounds.
+Chemicals in synthetic marijuana are made to mimic the psychoactive ingredient in marijuana: tetrahydrocannabinol (THC).

-- Sprayed onto leaf matter so it looks like organic marijuana.
+- Sprayed onto dried plant material so it looks like organic marijuana.

 - Sold as a distilled oil for vaping.

 - Added to herbal tea or food and consumed orally